OpenConext/OpenConext-deploy/README.md

 You can supply '--recipient' multiple times.

-## Move the crypted file into place
+## 4. Move the crypted file into place
 Put the crypted file in gpg/tarred_and_crypted_keystores.
 Its name is important, so in this case it should be foo.tar.gpg.

-## Create the corresponding file in the Ansible inventory
+## 5. Create the corresponding file in the Ansible inventory
 Easiest way is probably to copy an existing file and modify it: `cp inventory/test inventory/foo'

-Finally, commit and push your changes to the git repo's.
+Finally, commit and push your changes to the git repos.

 # Note on custom vaults